Improve communication and resolve conflict.

-Or to give it its full title, Family and Systemic Psychotherapy – helps people in a close relationship help each other.
+Family Therapy (Family and Systemic Psychotherapy) helps people in close relationships help each other.

 The earliest approaches to psychotherapy in the 20th Century focused on individual therapy, and the patient-therapist relationship as the best way to treat psychological problems.
 Patients were segregated from their families for therapy and treatment focused on their individual symptomatic behaviours.